MangelMaxime/Thoth/docs/src/Content/Elmish/FormBuilder.md

 ---------------

-2. Store the `FormBuilder` instance your model
+2. Store the `FormBuilder` instance in your model

 ```fsharp
 type Model =